vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### History

-The last helpful thing to know about Maya before moving onto our exercise is **History**.
+The last helpful thing to know about Maya before moving on to our exercise is **History**.

 Everything in Maya is connected!
-Behind the scene, ever tool we used on our model connected through nodes and stored in our objects history.
+Behind the scenes, every tool we used on our model connected through nodes and stored in our object's history.

 We can see this in our Channel Box:
 <figure> <img src = "../assets/images/02_maya_space_history_channel.png"></figure>